parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 ```

+And that's it.

-Here permalinks takes only one parameter *relative*, which is set to false.
+Permalinks takes only one parameter *relative*, which is set to false.
 If this were set to true, Metalsmith would make a copy of any resource on the source folder in all sub-folders.

 This is what your root directory should look like now: